nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 #### Approve Task General Tab

-1. Go to the&nbsp;**General**&nbsp;tab.&nbsp;
+1. Go to the **General** tab.
 2. Choose a title for the task: "Technical Doc Validation".
 3. Choose a directive that will be displayed in the workflow dashboard: "As you are responsible for this nature of document, you are responsible for the document validation."
-4. Remove the&nbsp;**Due date expression** as we will not use it.
+4. Remove the **Due date expression** as we will not use it.
 But that would be very useful to [define an escalation rule]({{page page='workflow-escalation-rules-example'}}) for instance.
 5. In **Assignees**, you can define static assignees (users or groups) for the task; click on **Add** and type `Administrator`.
-6. In&nbsp;**Assignees exression**, you can make some computations to automatically designate the assignees.
+6. In **Assignees exression**, you can make some computations to automatically designate the assignees.
 That will be useful later, but for now, empty the field.
-7. You have access to others options (like **Mail Notification, Allow task&nbsp;****reassignment**) but we'll leave them empty for now.
+7. You have access to others options (like **Mail Notification, Allow task** **reassignment**) but we'll leave them empty for now.
     ![]({{file name='Validation-tuto_-_Workflow_Definition_-_tuto_Technical_Documentation_1.png'}} ?w=500,h=357,border=true)

 #### Approve Task Variables Tab

-In the&nbsp;**Variables&nbsp;**tab, you can remove `Assignees` as we do not need it.
+In the **Variables** tab, you can remove `Assignees` as we do not need it.
 We may need to add some other variables at some point, but we do not need it for now.

 #### Approve Task Form Tab

-The&nbsp;**Form&nbsp;**tab enables to choose how to interact with the user.
+The **Form** tab enables to choose how to interact with the user.
 You can drag and drop fields here if variables are defined for the workflow or node.

 {{#> callout type='note' }}